mads-hartmann/new/README.md

 - Version locking<br/>
   So far I just pinned the version following [this guide](https://nix.dev/tutorials/towards-reproducibility-pinning-nixpkgs).
 I might want to use [niv](https://github.com/nmattia/niv) though.
 I'd also like to figure out what mechanisms are in place for pinning a specific tool to a specific version.
 [This issue](https://github.com/NixOS/nixpkgs/issues/93327) might help me understand if that's possible and if so, how.
-- Do I want to use cachix as a binary cache?
-Is it useful when I don't nix-build anything?

 ## Decisions